SoftUni-Internal/interactive-content/EN/08-Design-Patterns/01-Design-patterns.md

 ## Benefits

-Let's start with the benefits design patterns deliver:
+Let us start with the benefits design patterns deliver.

 Design patterns bring standardization to your projects.

-It also ensures, that your code follows good programming principles like **coupling** and **cohesion**.
+They also ensure that your code follows programming principles like **coupling** and **cohesion**.

-We learn in previous lessons the basics of **coupling** and **cohesion**, but today we will try to expand our knowledge a little bit.
+We learned the basics of **coupling** and **cohesion** in previous lessons.

+Today, we will try to expand our knowledge a bit.

-We can say that coupling components interact with each other.
-This is how they pass the information on each other.
+We can say that **coupled components interact with each other**.

+That is how they pass information to each other.

 High coupling usually leads to complex code.

-We cannot remove entirely the need for components to interact with each other.
+We cannot completely dismiss the need for components to interact with each other.

 Usually, low coupling indicates a **good code structure**.

-The coupling has many types, but we would not go that further.
+The coupling has many types, but we will not explore each type.

 Design patterns can make our job easier.

 They can help us analyze the more abstract ideas of our program by **providing well-tested solutions**.

-It is important to understand, that design patterns teach us to write **faster** and **more clear** code.
-It provides us a clearer picture of how we are implementing the software design.
+It is important to understand that design patterns teach us to write **faster** and **more clear** code.

+That provides us with a clearer picture of how we are implementing the software design.

 ## Drawbacks